BrightMoon-FFRC037/Toolkit-For-Scientific-Research/Supercomputer Platform/README.md

 And the usage of softwares can be learn from https://hpc.pku.edu.cn/ug/soft/gaussian/

-But There is a sever mistake which is about submitting Gaussian tasks in the above document which confused me a lot.
+But There is a [severe mistake](../Gaussian%20and%20GaussView/README.md) which is about submitting Gaussian tasks in the above document which confused me a lot.